The ATP Hong Kong Open tennis tournament is an ATP 250 hard court tournament that will be played at the tennis complex in Victoria Park.

 Dates

-The 2024 Hong Kong Open tennis tournament will take place from the 1st to the 7th of January 2024, with the tournament being played in the same week at the tournament in Maharashtra and the United Cup in Australia.
+The 2024 Hong Kong Open tennis tournament will take place from the 1st to the 7th of January 2024, with the tournament being played in the same week at the tournament in ASB Classic in New Zealand and the United Cup/Brisbane International in Australia.

 Players

-The official entry list for 2024 has not yet been released but below is a selection of players that played in the singles event back in 2002.
+The official entry list for the 2024 tournament has now been released and below is a selection of players who will participate in the singles event in 2024.

 Schedule